-KLF4 (Kruppel-Like Factor 4 (Gut)) is a Protein Coding gene.
-Diseases associated with KLF4 include esophageal cancer and skin squamous cell carcinoma.
-Among its related pathways are Transport to the Golgi and subsequent modification and Developmental Biology.
+KLF4 (Kruppel Like Factor 4) is a Protein Coding gene.
+Diseases associated with KLF4 include Secretory Meningioma and Venous Hemangioma.
+Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
-An important paralog of this gene is KLF8.
+An important paralog of this gene is KLF2.

 UniProtKB/Swiss-Prot for KLF4 Gene

 Transcription factor; can act both as activator and as repressor.
 Binds the 5-CACCC-3 core sequence.
 Binds to the promoter region of its own gene and can activate its own transcription.
 Regulates the expression of key transcription factors during embryonic development.
 Plays an important role in maintaining embryonic stem cells, and in preventing their differentiation.
 Required for establishing the barrier function of the skin and for postnatal maturation and maintenance of the ocular surface.
 Involved in the differentiation of epithelial cells and may also function in skeletal and kidney development.
 Contributes to the down-regulation of p53/TP53 transcription.